Community Impact Grant Recipients

 Napa County Resource Conservation District (2020)

-Awarded $17,044.
+Award $17,044.
 The project partners wish to develop a brief video and host a series of workshops to educate landowners in the North Bay about cooperative approaches to doing vegetation management in order to mitigate fire fuel buildup.
 This project will focus specifically on the use of prescribed fire so that our communities understand how controlled burning occurs and why it can be an effective wildfire prevention tool.
+About the Napa County RCD.

 Taking Action Intern (2020)